Zak-Hussain/againstJustaism/README.md

 ## Are LLMs “just” next-token predictors?

-This repository accompanies the paper:
+This repository accompanies the <a href="https://osf.io/preprints/osf/y34ur">paper</a>:

 ```
 @misc{hussain_mata_wulff_2024,